 Caterpillars that feed on foliage enjoy turnip greens.
 The most common caterpillar pests are cabbage loopers, beet armyworms, imported cabbage worms, and diamondback moth caterpillars.

 Additionally, cutworms feed on tubers, roots, and the leaves and stems of young plants.
-If you plow your garden before you start to plant, you can eliminate the moth eggs and larvae.
+If you plow your garden before planting, you can eliminate the eggs and larvae of the moths.

 Beneficial nematodes can also kill cutworms and other harmful soil-based pests.